simp/simp-doc/docs/user_guide/PXE_Boot.rst

 ..
 NOTE::

-   To PXE boot more OSs, create, in the tftpboot.pp file, a ``tftpboot::linux_model`` block for each OS type using the extra directories and kickstart files created using the notes in previous sections.
-Point individual systems to them by adding assign_host lines with their MAC pointing to the appropriate model name.
+   To provide PXE boot configuration for more OSs, create, in the ``tftpboot.pp`` file, a ``tftpboot::linux_model`` or ``tftpboot::linux_model_efi`` block for each OS type.
+Then, assign individual hosts to each model by adding ``tftpboot::assign_host`` or ``tftpboot::assign_host_efi`` resources.

 Lastly, make sure DHCP is set up correctly.
-In SIMP 6.2 the DHCP template was updated to include a test for architecture type.
+In SIMP 6.2 the example ``dhcpd.conf`` was updated to determine the appropriate boot loader file to use, depending upon the boot mode of the PXE client.
 These changes are needed if you booting UEFI systems.

 For more information see the `RedHat 6 PXE`_ or `RedHat 7 PXE`_ Installation Guides.